MEF-GIT/MEF-LSO-Interlude-SDK/README.md

 - MEF 133 - Allegro, Interlude and Legato Fault Management and Performance Monitoring BR&UC - **Published Standard**
-- \*MEF W133.1 - Allegro, Interlude and Legato Fault Management and Performance Monitoring BR&UC - **early draft version, CfC#1**
+- MEF W133.1 - Allegro, Interlude and Legato Fault Management and Performance Monitoring BR&UC - **early draft version, CfC#1**
 - MEF 136 - Service Function Testing Business Requirements and Use Cases -
   **Published Standard**
-- \*MEF W143 - Performance Monitoring API and Developer Guide - **work in
+- MEF W143 - Performance Monitoring API and Developer Guide - **work in
   progress - CfC#2**
-- \*MEF W147 - Streaming Management API and Developer Guide - **work in
+- MEF W147 - Streaming Management API and Developer Guide - **work in
   progress - CfC#2**
 - Performance Monitoring reports and statistics definitions for Carrier Ethernet and IP - **early draft version, schemas only**

+- Security:
+  - *MEF 128.1 - **Published Standard**

 ## Contents

 This SDK contains the following items:

-- `COPYRIGHT` - Copyright 2023 MEF Forum
+- `COPYRIGHT` - Copyright 2024 MEF Forum
 - `LICENSE` - Contains a copy of the Apache 2.0 license
 - `README` - This file
 - `serviceApi` - Definitions of the APIs are found in this directory, provided